Fighting Depression With Exercise – Introduction

 In 2009, David first found the inner strength to launch himself into a fitness drive, but he admits he wasn’t able to sustain it at that point in his life.

-“I managed to shift a lot of weight over the course of a year, but because of the ongoing depression, I stopped going to the gym and I put six stone of it back on again in just a few months,” he says.
+“I managed to shift a lot of weight over the course of a year, but because of the ongoing depression, I stopped going to the gym and I put six stone ( 84 pounds )of it back on again in just a few months,” he says.

-“The staff at Village Farm were a massive help in keeping me motivated, very helpful, incredibly supportive, friendly and caring – the whole place has a lovely, welcoming feel.
+“The staff at Village Farm were a massive help in keeping me motivated, very helpful, incredibly supportive, friendly, and caring – the whole place has a lovely, welcoming feel.

 “They have also helped me to take a more balanced approach to weight-loss by making small, gradual changes to my lifestyle and so far I have kept the weight off.

-I have a general feeling of health and wellbeing.
+I have a general feeling of health and wellbeing.”

-“Looking back, it has proved to be a huge turning point for me and very gradually I have been able to stop taking all medication.
+“Looking back, it has proved to be a huge turning point for me, and very gradually I have been able to stop taking all medication.

-“My mood swings are now under control and my anxiety is manageable.”
+My mood swings are now under control and my anxiety is manageable.”

 David’s wife Carol has also noticed a transformation in his well-being.

 “We went out for a drink for the first time in ages last week.

-“He seems so much happier with himself.
+He seems so much happier with himself.

-“I no longer feel socially isolated and depressed.”
+I no longer feel socially isolated and depressed.

-“I personally cannot recommend this alternative road to recovery too highly.”
+I cannot recommend this alternative road to recovery too highly.”

 “I’m extremely grateful to the staff at Village Farm and thankful to them all for their motivational support.”

-Research on anxiety, depression and exercise shows that the psychological and physical benefits of exercise can also help reduce anxiety and improve mood.
+Research on anxiety, depression, and exercise shows that the psychological and physical benefits of exercise can also help reduce anxiety and improve mood.

-The links between anxiety, depression and exercise aren’t entirely clear — but working out can definitely help you relax and make you feel better.
+The links between anxiety, depression, and exercise aren’t entirely clear — but working out can definitely help you relax and make you feel better.

 - Releasing feel-good brain chemicals that may ease depression (neurotransmitters and endorphins)